Dani Alves jailed in Spain for alleged sexual assault - WHIZ News

 “I was there having a good time with other people,” Alves said.
 “Everyone who knows me knows that I like dancing.
 I was having a good time, but I never invaded the personal space of anyone.
 I always am respectful.”

 The 39-year-old Alves is one of soccer’s most successful players, winning major titles with several elite clubs, including Barcelona, Juventus and Paris Saint-Germain, over his long career.
-He also helped Brazil win two Copa America trophies and an Olympic gold medal at age 38.
+He also helped Brazil win two Copa America trophies — in 2007 and 2019 — and an Olympic gold medal at age 38.

 Known for his creative play on the field, and a sharp wit and love of fashion off it, the right back has been one of soccer’s leading personalities for more than a decade.